-- 3.12.1 Upon installation of landscaping and irrigation systems, the registered design professional or others as allowed per Nevada Revised Statutes (NRS) who created, stamped and signed the landscaping and irrigation plans shall certify that the installation was completed per the approved plans, including review of installation of correct plant materials, planting was according to diagrams and instructions included in the plan, emitter location and detail, etc. A letter attesting to this inspection and compliance will be submitted to the Planning Division prior to the request for a final inspection by the Planning Division.
-The Director or designee shall then check the installation to verify compliance with the approved plans.
-Plant tags are to be left on plants until a fter a pproval of the landscaping plan by the Planning Division and shall be removed upon approval by the Planning Division. - 3.12.2 It is understood that minor deviations and/or plant substitutions may be necessary during the course of the project.
+- 3.12.1 Upon installation of landscaping and irrigation systems, the registered design professional, licensed design professional, general contractor, certified landscape contractor, registered landscape architect, or others as allowed per Nevada Revised Statutes (NRS) who created. stamped and signed the landscaping and irrigation plans, or who has been authorized by that person, shall certify that the installation was completed per the approved plans, including review of installation of correct plant materials, planting was according to diagrams and instructions included in the plan, emitter location and detail, etc. A letter attesting to this inspection and compliance shall be submitted to the Planning Division.
+The Director shall check the installation to verify compliance with the approved plans.
+Plant tags are to be left on plants until after approval of the landscaping plan by the authorized professional and shall be removed upon approval.
+The Planning Division retains the right to inspect projects, and if not in compliance with submitted plans, require compliance prior to issuance of a final certificate of occupancy. - 3.12.2 It is understood that minor deviations and/or plant substitutions may be necessary during the course of the project.
 These deviations may be done if approved by the registered design professional or others as allowed per NRS, and if consistent with the original approved design and plants selected are similar to the original plan and intended purpose.
 Notification in writing to the Director is required for these instances.
 Approval is required from the Director prior to installation.
 Upon completion, as-built landscape plans shall be submitted.
-Major design revisions require a new fee and additional staff resources.

-3.12.3 If, due to weather constraints, all landscaping is not completed prior to the final inspection, financial security in a form acceptable to the City in the amount of fone hundred fifty percent (150% f) of the estimated cost of installation of remaining landscape improvements shall be filed with the City guaranteeing installation within nine [(9)] months of final inspection.
+Major design revisions require a new fee and additional staff resources. - 3.12.3 If, due to weather constraints, all landscaping is not completed prior to the final inspection, financial security in a form acceptable to the City in the amount of [one hundred fifty percent (]150% []] of the estimated cost of installation of remaining landscape improvements shall be filed with the City guaranteeing installation within nine [(9)] months of final inspection.
 The estimated cost of the landscaping improvements not completed must be verified by the City.
 Installation of plant materials during times when the ground is likely to be frozen is discouraged due to high mortality of plants.
 Delay of planting, and providing financial security in a form acceptable to the City, as described in 3.13.1, is recommended during these times.